byrd-laif/soilMakers/readme.md

 Not addressing immediate needs is an insult to the young.
 Individuals with passion, purpose and practical skills make the *world* a better place.

-#### *Calling Home.
-Taking Action, and for those acts to connect and transfer through too Mother Earth, soil to soul cultivating cultures that are healing.* Knowing what to do, and doing it.
+#### *Calling Home, producing something meaningful.
+Taking reGenerative Action, acts to connect and transfer through too Mother Earth, soil to soul cultivating cultures that are healing.* Knowing what to do, and doing it.

 #### Explore